yoterel/attention_chains_code/README.md

 ## Usage

 ### Core Functionality
-For a straight-forward implemetation of multi-bounce attention, TokenRank, and lambda-weighting form the paper, see [helpers.py](https://github.com/yoterel/attention_chains_code/blob/main/helpers.py).
+For a straight-forward implemetation of multi-bounce attention, TokenRank, and lambda-weighting from the paper, see [helpers.py](https://github.com/yoterel/attention_chains_code/blob/main/helpers.py).

 ### Demos